hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 Wants access to about 3 different things.
 Took about 10 minutes first time to load.

+Using the zipped version, it founhd all my old libraries.
+Good!

 Ran my hello blink program. works fine, why does it say it is not connected?

 ![image](https://user-images.githubusercontent.com/5605614/148816022-a0ca4f48-7905-4f09-aca8-fbf4d136a8d2.png)